Kotlin/dataframe/docs/StardustDocs/topics/apiLevels.md

 ## List of Access APIs

-Here's a list of all APIs in order to increase safety.
+Here's a list of all APIs in order of increasing safety.

 * [**String API**](stringApi.md) <br/>
   Columns are accessed by `string` representing their name.
 Type-checking is done at runtime, name-checking too.